 Ready to Sell Your Guitar in Detroit?

-Contact us today for a free, no-obligation appraisal of your instrument.
+Contact us today for a free, no-obligation appraisal.
+We travel to Metro Detroit regularly.

 How do you determine what my guitar is worth?